ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/redux-integration-pt1/index.md

 ## Adding the Data Table

-Now that the Redux store is now connected to our stateless React component, all that remains is to implement the view, which just consists of the ag-Grid Data Table in our File View.
+Now that the Redux store is now connected to our stateless React component, all that remains is to implement the view, which just consists of the AG Grid Data Table in our File View.

 Before discussing the grid features in our File View, here are all of the grid options we are using: